wikimedia/wikimedia-discovery-wetzel/tab_documentation/unique_users.md

 Outages and inaccuracies
 ------

-- **'A'** (2016-04-15): Something happened with Maps' EventLogging and our Analytics scripts.
-It is being investigated in [T141456](https://phabricator.wikimedia.org/T141456).
+- **'A'** (2016-04-15): There was a bug in Maps event logging wherein tracking did not work.
+It was patched on 17 June 2016.
+See [T138078](https://phabricator.wikimedia.org/T138078) for more details.

 Questions, bug reports, and feature suggestions
 ------